In this section:

 There are three layers to the safety assurance:

-First, there is European legislation that requires cosmetics to be safe.
+First, there is UK legislation that requires cosmetics to be safe.

 Second, there is the professional safety assessor who personally signs to say the cosmetic product is safe.

 In addition, the reputation of the manufacturer built up over many years can be quickly ruined if unsafe products were to be placed on the market.

 All cosmetic, toiletry and perfumery products placed on the market in the UK are regulated by strict UK legislation, the Product Safety and Metrology Regulations (Schedule 34) 2020, otherwise known as the UK Cosmetics Regulation.
 The primary purpose of these laws is to protect human safety.
 The manufacturer or supplier of the cosmetic product is responsible for ensuring it is safe and each cosmetic must be assessed for safety by a duly qualified safety assessor before it is made available to the public.

 The UK Cosmetics Regulation also controls what may or may not be put in a cosmetic.
 There are lists of substances that must not be present and lists of substances that may be used as ingredients subject to particular restrictions.
 For example, some ingredients must not exceed a certain level or may only be used in rinse-off products.

 In addition, certain classes of ingredients (Colours, UV filters and preservatives) are closely controlled and only those individual ingredients pre-approved and listed in the UK Cosmetics Regulation are allowed for these purposes.

 Information relating to each cosmetic product, including its formula, its method of manufacture and its safety assessment, must be readily available to the competent authorities on request.
 Some of this information is also open to public inspection on request and further information may be found online.